doender/team-apollo-forms/README.md

-# Team Apollo Forms
+# Survey Builder

 Fully customizable forms in your React app, using your favorite UI component library, built on top of Formik and Yup.

 ## Features

 -   Online WYSIWYG form builder
--   Supports Material UI, Chakra UI, Ant Design or your own components
+-   Supports Material UI, Chakra UI, Ant Design or bring your own components
 -   Customizable locales

 ## Quickstart

-Use the online form builder at https://doender.github.io/team-apollo-forms/ to create your form and export it as JSON.
+Use the online surbey builder at https://doender.github.io/team-apollo-forms/ to create your form and export it as JSON.

 Install the core library and one of the UI control libraries (`material-ui`, `chakra-ui`, `antd`):